ThoughtWorksInc/voter-service/Candidate_Instructions.md

 ## AWS Web Console

-You may use your user credentials to login to the AWS Web Console.
+You may use your user credentials to access to the AWS Web Console.
 Use the 'Console login link' in the decrypted `credentials.csv` file.
 For example:

 ```text
 https://521292340873.signin.aws.amazon.com/console